 Check out Benzinga’s Best IRA Accounts for more information.

-Because both types of IRAs each have their unique advantages, some investors use both types of IRAs as part of their retirement investment planning.
-This strategy provides flexibility while also possibly reducing the long-term tax liability on IRA balances.
+Both traditional and Roth IRAs each have their unique advantages.
+Some investors use both types of IRAs as part of their retirement investment planning.
+This strategy provides flexibility and reduces the long-term tax liability on IRA balances.
 It’s difficult to predict your future tax bracket because income and careers can change unexpectedly.

-If choosing to hedge your bet by using both types of IRAs, be aware that maximum contribution limits will apply to the combined contributions for both types of IRAs.
-If your maximum limit is $5,500, that limit applies to all IRAs you hold collectively.
+If you choose to hedge your bet by using both types of IRAs, be aware that maximum contribution limits apply to the combined contributions for both types of IRAs.
+If your maximum limit is $6,000, that limit applies to all IRAs you hold collectively.

 An IRA is a great option for 401(k) rollovers or for additional retirement investing.
-What type of IRA you choose, whether a Roth IRA or traditional IRA, depends upon your long-term goals for the account and should also consider your current tax bracket as well as the tax bracket you expect to have when (or if) you withdraw from the account.
+The type of IRA you choose — a Roth IRA or traditional IRA — depends on your long-term goals for the account and should also consider your current tax bracket as well as the tax bracket you expect to have when you withdraw from the account.

-Because there are tax considerations, it’s always recommended that you consult with your tax professional when choosing which type of IRA to contribute to or when making large contributions.
+Because there are tax considerations, it’s always recommended that you consult with your tax professional when choosing the type of IRA to contribute to or when you make large contributions.